alexmill/covid-demographic-data/README.md

 pip install -r requirements.txt
 ```

-If using neither, make sure you have the packages listed in `requirements.txt` installed in your Python environment.
+If using neither, make sure you have the packages listed in `requirements.txt` installed in your Python environment (you don't need to install `jupyterlab` if not using Jupyter Lab).

 ## State Data Formatters